Why Your Privacy Matters More Than Ever

 The rapid growth and development of social media brought back memories of my time as a student in East Berlin.
-During my studies in Germany, I was first introduced to the Stasi and the techniques they employed to spy and exploit their own citizens.
+During my studies there, I was first introduced to the Stasi and the techniques they employed to spy and exploit their own citizens.